algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 ### What is FABGen?

 FABGen is a set of Python scripts to generate C++ binding code to different languages.
-It was written as a SWIG replacement
+It was written as a SWIG replacement.

 It is used by HARFANG 3D to generate the binding for python, Lua and Go.

-### Why rust?
+### Why Rust?

 Rust is a programming language that is designed to be fast, reliable and productive.
 It is a new language that is used to create low level applications exactly like C++ but with a lot of new features that make it easier to work with and to maintain.

-FABGen already supports the binding for python/Lua and Go, but it does not support rust yet.
+FABGen already supports the binding for python/Lua and Go, but it does not support Rust yet.

-With all of these features and the rise of rust, it is a good idea to add the support for rust for FABGen.
+With all of these features and the rise of Rust, it is a good idea to add the support for Rust for FABGen.

+## Audience

+The audience of the solution is the developers who are using the HARFANG 3D engine, it will allow them to use the engine in Rust.

+A lot of developpers are using Rust for their projects, and a lof of sotfware in C++ are translated in Rust, for a memory safety purpose.

+In the recent surveys from the developers, Rust is one of the most popular languages in 2022 and it is expected to be the most popular language in 2023.

+Which will result in more opportunities for the engine and the people who are using it.

 ## Personas